aukspot/dles/README.md

 - [Guess The Movie](https://guessthemovie.name) - Guess the movie based on its screenshots and details.
 - [Harrypotterdle](https://www.harrypotterdle.com) - A collection of daily games related to Harry Potter.
 - [Jojodle](https://www.jojodle.app) - Guess the secret Stand User of the day from Jojo's Bizarre Adventure.
+- [Letterboxdle](https://letterboxdle.net) - Guess the movie based on the Letterboxd reviews.
 - [Marveldle](https://marveldle.com/character/audiovisual/guess) - Guess the daily character from the Marvel Cinematic Universe.
 - [Movie Grid](https://moviegrid.io) - Fill out the grid with movies matching the criteria of each cell's row and column.
 - [Movie Pyramid](https://moviepyramid.io) - Fill in the cells of the pyramid with movies that match the criteria of their given row.